yiranzhou/-LSRE--Yiran-Zhou-/Completions/Articles.md

 ###Reflections to the seminar discussion questions.

 Seminar 0 disscused what requirement is and how to work with them.
 The papers of Seminar 0 presents tow methods on requirements,QUPER and PEPEAT.
 These two methods both can be used in the almost process of requirements engineering, except collecting original requirements.
-For instance, first step of QUPER is problem definition, which
+For instance, first step of QUPER is problem definition, which is similar with the elicitation phase of REPEAT, which both need define original requirements.
+QUPER help understand different requirement decision scenarios, while REPEAT collect and classify requirements from requirement database by issurer and expert.
+The second phase is about roadmapping of requirements release.
+According to the detail specification of requirements(REPEAT) and three views(QUPER) of requirements, I can decide the release plan of requirements.
+Finally, the QUPER model will involve expert to ensure the validation of the model.
+And if the requirements change, the new requirements will be constructed and verrificated, then enter into conclusion phase.

 #### Reference